 This model aligns with the Uganda Ministry of Health integrated chronic care concept that aims to decongest tertiary hospitals by strengthening lower-mid level capacity for NCD care while promoting access to health services to populations in most need.

-The Uganda PEN-Plus pilot objectives are;
+The Uganda PEN-Plus objectives are.

 This three-year pilot is being implemented in two rural hospitals – Nakaseke hospital in Nakaseke district and Atutur hospital in Kumi district – and focuses on four NCDs that are prioritized in the NCDI Commission report.
 These are; type 1 diabetes, sickle cell disease, rheumatic heart disease, and asthma.
 Other WHO PEN conditions will be supported to the extent possible.
 Findings from this pilot will provide key lessons for potential national scale up as well as boost local, regional, and international advocacy efforts for NCDIs.